 Kizzy Hannibal Xolani

-Kizzy has been an avid member of the non-profit world since she finished college.
-She is also a founding member of Amala Foundation and their first Youth Program Director.
-In this position, she created and directed Amala’s ground-breaking program, the Global Youth Peace Summit, which unites immigrant, refugee, international and local teenagers for a week dedicated to personal growth, cultural exchange, leadership development and community building.
-She held this position for 5 years before she helped launch EcoRise.
+Kizzy has been an avid member of the nonprofit world since she finished college.
+She is also a founding member of the Amala Foundation and was its first Youth Program Director.
+In this position, she created and directed a groundbreaking program, the Global Youth Peace Summit, which unites immigrant, refugee, international, and local teenagers for a week dedicated to personal growth, cultural exchange, leadership development, and community building.
+She held this position for five years before she helped launch EcoRise.